julia-dizhak/react-blog-posts/README.md

 * submit filtered posts
 * to archive a post in the list
 * able to search different HackerNews stories (no client-side search anymore)
+* paginated fetch: concatenate old and new list of hits from the local state and new result object

 ## TODO
 * should onSubmit hanlder be inside SearchForm?